School Handbook

 PHYSICAL EDUCATION UNIFORMS

 Physical education students in grades five through nine must be “dressed out” in the approved Calvary Christian School P.E. uniform.
-Students who are not dressed out for P.E. will receive disciplinary action.
+Uniform includes proper athletic shoes.
+Students who are not dressed out for P.E., including not having proper athletic shoes, will receive disciplinary action.
 Those actively participating in field day events may also wear these uniforms for field day.
 Students who have P.E. for the last period of the day may wear their P.E. uniform home if they are leaving before 3:30 p.m.
+Students should dress out for P.E. on special dress-down days (Spirit Week, character dress-up days, etc.).

 EXTRACURRICULAR DRESS